fernandagisella/fernandagisella/README.md

 - 👋 Hi, I’m @fernandagisella
 - 👀 I’m interested in front end development mostly, Agile frameworks, UX/UI and new technologies
 - 🌱 I’m currently learning Knockout JS, .NET, Java.
-- 💞️ I’m looking to collaborate on new and exciting projects
+- 💞️ I’m looking to collaborate on new and exciting projects, here I will upload some exercises, trying to make a portfolio.
 - 📫 How to reach me: fernandagisella.pichardo@gmail.com
 - 😄 Pronouns: she/her, they/them
 - ⚡ Fun fact: I love videogames, RPG and TCGs 🧙‍♀️🧙‍♀️🧙‍♀️